ancient-military-history

 The Auction of the Empire (193 CE)

 After the murder of Pertinax by the Guard, the Praetorians put the imperial throne up for auction.
-The wealthy senator Didius Julianus won by offering each Praetorian 25,000 sesterces—an enormous sum.
+The wealthy senator Didius Julianus won by offering each Praetorian 25,000 sesterces, an enormous sum.
 This disgraceful episode alienated the empire, and Septimius Severus marched on Rome with his Danubian legions.
 The Guard, unwilling to fight, surrendered.
 Severus disbanded the entire Praetorian Guard and recruited a new force from his loyal legionaries, ending the old Guard’s lineage.
+He also replaced the Italian-centric recruitment with a more provincial makeup, permanently altering the Guard’s character.

 The Guard’s Final Act: The Battle of the Milvian Bridge (312 CE)

 Under Emperor Maxentius, the Praetorian Guard fought for the last time as a coherent unit.
 Maxentius used them to defend Rome against Constantine’s army.
-At the Battle of the Milvian Bridge, the Praetorian Cohorts formed the core of Maxentius’s infantry.
+At the Battle of the Milvian Bridge, the Praetorian Cohorts formed the core of Maxentius’s infantry, fighting with desperate courage.
 After Constantine’s victory, he dissolved the Guard permanently and dismantled the Castra Praetoria, scattering the soldiers to the legions.
-The Guard never returned, but its legacy of military‑political power endured.
+The Guard never returned, but its legacy of military-political power endured as a cautionary example.

 External link: History Hit – The Praetorian Guard

 Historians continue to debate whether the Guard was a net positive or negative for the empire.
-On one hand, it provided stability and a quick‑reaction force that protected Italy.
-On the other, its frequent coups created a vicious cycle of violence that weakened the imperial office.
+On one hand, it provided stability and a quick-reaction force that protected Italy and the imperial family.
+On the other, its frequent coups created a vicious cycle of violence that weakened the imperial office and encouraged provincial legions to intervene in imperial politics.
 Constantine’s abolition of the Guard reflected his need to establish a new political order centered on the army of the frontiers rather than a praetorian clique.
+The Guard’s legacy is a reminder that when elite soldiers become the brokers of power, even emperors must bow to their will.

 Conclusion

 The organization and special duties of the Roman Praetorian Cohorts evolved from a simple bodyguard into an institution that dominated Roman political life for over 300 years.
-From their rigorous recruitment and training to their many roles—bodyguard, political arbiter, military reserve, intelligence agency—the Praetorians were far more than just soldiers.
+From their rigorous recruitment and training to their many roles as bodyguard, political arbiter, military reserve, and intelligence agency, the Praetorians were far more than just soldiers.
 They were the ultimate arbiters of who ruled the Roman world.
-Their story is a cautionary tale: when elite soldiers become the brokers of power, even emperors must bow to their will.
+Their story is a cautionary tale of how proximity to power, when combined with military force, can corrupt both the guard and the emperor.
+The Castra Praetoria may be gone, but the lessons of the Praetorian Guard remain relevant to any institution tasked with protecting those in authority.